tmercswims/tmerc-cogs/README.md

   * `tabulate`

 #### Additional Information
+  * The deadline for the survey specifies an absolute point in time at which the survey should automatically close.
+If a timezone is provided, that is taken into account.
+If one is not, UTC is assumed.
+If we say that it is currently 10:00AM PST on June 15, 2016, the rules for deadlines are the following:
+    * If a time of day is given, but a date is not, the deadline will be set to the next time the given time of day will occur.
+In our situation, if the deadline is set to `9:OOAM PST`, the deadline will be 9:00AM PST, June 16, 2016.
+If it is set to `11:00AM PST`, it will be 11:00AM PST, June 16, 2016.
+    * `10:00AM PST` is `18:00 UTC`.
+If the deadline is given without a timezone, such as `6:00PM`, is assumed to be `6:00PM UTC`.
+    * If a date is given, but a time of day is not, the deadline will be 00:00 (12:00 midnight) on the given date.
+    * If both a time of day and date are given, the deadline will be set to that exact point in time.
+    * For any deadline that includes a date, if the absolute point in time is more than one day in the past, an error will occur.
+    * There is a situation where, if a given deadline has a date (and has or does not have a time of day), but is less than one day in the past, it will be pushed forward one day instead of erroring.
+This is a [known issue](https://github.com/tmercswims/tmerc-cogs/issues/31).
   * There is currently a problem with deadlines that are too far in the future.
 This is a limitation of Python itself, and I can do nothing to get around it.
-The documentation says delays should not be over one day, but the actual limitation is integer overflow, so delays can be longer than that.
-See https://docs.python.org/3/library/asyncio-eventloop.html#delayed-calls and https://bugs.python.org/issue20493 for more information
+The documentation states delays should not be over one day, but the actual limitation is integer overflow, so delays can be longer than that.
+See https://docs.python.org/3/library/asyncio-eventloop.html#delayed-calls and https://bugs.python.org/issue20493 for more information.
   * Cog creates a *lot* of background tasks to listen for answers from people.
 Most of the time they are sleeping, so it should not affect performance.